 Options:

--b Print result in b-file format from offset 0
+-b Print result in the OEIS b-file format

 -d Export with dependencies to other programs

--s Evaluate program to number of execution steps
+-s Evaluate program and return number of execution steps

--c <number> Maximum number of interpreter cycles (no limit: -1)
+-c <number> Maximum number of execution steps (no limit: -1)

 -m <number> Maximum number of used memory cells (no limit: -1)